Ceres445/Ceres445/README.md

 - I'm currently not working on any project.
+- Student at BITS Goa.
-- I use Python and JavaScript.
+- I use Python, JavaScript, Rust
+- Interested in Open Source contributing and competitive programming.
 - Reach me on [discord](https://discord.com/users/488278979900342282)

 <!--